lwerdna/workbench/guide_to_arch_plugs2/README.md

 ### Factoring out operand lifting

 It's common when lifting an instruction that we must generate LLIL for operands.
 Rather than replicate this for each instruction, we should have some common utility.
-Indeed this is done in almost all of Vector35's architectures:
+Indeed this is done in almost all Vector35's architectures:

 | architecture                                                 | operand lifting utilities:                  |
 | ------------------------------------------------------------ | ------------------------------------------- |